Canonical graph decompositions via local separations: Introduction

 \subsection{From separations to local separations}

-A seemingly unrelated problem is to efficiently find separators in large graphs.
-Indeed, testing whether a given set of vertices separates a graph $G$ takes time linear in the size of~$G$, which often is too slow in practice if $G$ is large.
-Sometimes, however, it suffices to find \emph{$r$-local separators}, that is, vertex-sets that separate roughly a ball of given radius $r/2>0$ around them and not necessarily the entire graph.
-For example, the two red vertices in \cref{fig:BhamNham} block the two fastest routes between Birmingham~(B) and Nottingham~(N).
-That the red vertices can be avoided by taking a detour via London would be of little concern to most drivers.
+In a graph modelling a road network, small separators between large clusters form choke points that often get congested by traffic.
+But not all such choke points come from small separators: Consider for example the two red vertices in \cref{fig:BhamNham} that block the two shortest routes between Birmingham~(B) and Nottingham~(N).
+Clearly, the two red vertices together form a choke point in between the two cities, as every detour is significantly longer.
+However, the two red vertices do not separate the entire road network, but only do so locally (which is enough to make them a choke point): they form an \emph{$r$-local separator}, that is, a vertex-set that separates roughly a ball of given radius $r/2>0$ around it.
+In this paper, we develop a formal way to study such choke points via local separators.

-Carmesin initiated the study of $r$-local separators from a Graph-Minor perspective, by expanding the block-cutvertex decomposition and Tutte's 2-Separator Theorem~\cite{TutteGrTh} (which is closely related to SPQR-trees) to the $r$-local setting~\cite{Local2sep}.
-We recall that the theorems provide canonical sets of pairwise non-crossing ($r$-local) separations of order one and two, respectively, where the \emph{order} of a separation means the size of its separator.
-The theory of $r$-local $(\le 2)$-separations (those of order~$\le 2$) has since found applications to sparse networks and finite groups: \begin{enumerate}[labelindent=0pt, labelwidth=\widthof{ad \cref{Intro:SparseNetworks}:}, leftmargin=!] \item[ad \cref{Intro:SparseNetworks}:] In the context of applications such as infrastructure networks, we can think of the minimal $r$-local separations as `bottlenecks that are prone to congestion'.
-Carmesin and Frenkel~\cite{Sarah} have developed an efficient algorithm for computing the canonical non-crossing $r$-local $(\le 2)$-separations of~\cite{Local2sep}.
-They have implemented their algorithm and tested it on road networks.
-Their algorithm can use Parallel Computing, which is made possible by canonicity.
-See~\cref{fig:BhamNham}. \item[ad \cref{Intro:CayleyFinite}:] The theory of $r$-local $(\le 2)$-separations~\cite{Local2sep} has recently been used by Carmesin, Kontogeorgiou, Kurkofka and Turner to prove a low-order Stallings-type theorem for finite nilpotent groups~\cite{StallingsNilpotent}.
-Canonicity was crucial for this.
-See~\cref{fig:GroupLocalSeparator}. \end{enumerate}
+Carmesin~\cite{Local2sep} initiated the study of $r$-local $1$- and $2$-separators, generalising the tree-like block-cutvertex decomposition and Tutte's 2-separator theorem~\cite{TutteGrTh} (which SPQR-trees are bases on) to the $r$-local setting.
+Those early theorems provide canonical sets of pairwise non-crossing separations of order one and two, respectively, where the \emph{order} of a separation is the size of its separator.
+The $r$-local $(\le 2)$-separations from~\cite{Local2sep} have since found applications to sparse networks and finite groups: \begin{enumerate}[labelindent=0pt, labelwidth=\widthof{ad \cref{Intro:SparseNetworks}:}, leftmargin=!] \item[ad \cref{Intro:SparseNetworks}:] Carmesin and Frenkel~\cite{Sarah} have developed an efficient algorithm for computing the canonical non-crossing $r$-local $(\le 2)$-separations and tested it on road networks (\cref{fig:BhamNham}).
+Their algorithm can use parallel computing, which is made possible by canonicity. \item[ad \cref{Intro:CayleyFinite}:] They were used in~\cite{StallingsNilpotent} to prove a low-order Stallings-type theorem for finite nilpotent groups (\cref{fig:GroupLocalSeparator}). \end{enumerate}